bitnami/containers/bitnami/aspnet-min/README.md

-# Bitnami package for ASP.NET minimal
+# Bitnami Secure Image for ASP.NET minimal

 ## What is ASP.NET minimal?